shuternay/random-tree-generators/README.md

 [Bro89] A. Broder, Generating random spanning trees, Proceedings of the 30th Annual Symposium on Foundations of Computer Science (USA), SFCS'89, IEEE Computer Society, p.
 442-447, 1989.

 [H20] S. Heilman, Tree/Endofunction Bijections and Concentration Inequalities, preprint, arXiv:2006.06724, 2020.

-[ISZ19] M. Isaev, A. Southwell, and M. Zhukovskii, Distribution of tree parameters by martingale approach, preprint, arXiv:1912.09838, 2019.

 [PS07] T. Paulden, and D. K. Smith, Developing new locality results for the Prüfer Code using a remarkable linear-time decoding algorithm, The Electronic Journal of Combinatorics, R55-R55, 2007.